Toluwalemi/alpha-bot-doc/README.md

 ```bash
 ngrok http 3003
 ```
-#### Section C: Testing
+#### Section D: GitHub App Bot testing

-* Set Up Ngrok: Start Ngrok as described in the Ngrok Installation section.
-Ensure your local server is accessible through the Ngrok public URL.

-* Configure GitHub Webhooks and create a Pull Request:
+* Navigate to the repository you want to make contributions and fork it.
+* Clone the repository to your local machine.
+* Create a New branch,make changes,commit the changes and puush the   changes

-   * With a Webhook added to our Github App,Create a Pull Request in the repository where the GitHub App is installed.
+* Create a Pull Request in the repository where the GitHub App is installed.
 The bot should automatically start the deployment process.

 * Verify Deployment:

-Check the PR thread for a comment from the bot with the deployment status and URL.
+   * Check the PR thread for a comment from the bot with the deployment status and URL.
-Access the deployment using the provided URL to verify that the container is running.
+   * Access the deployment using the provided URL to verify that the container is running.

 * Close the PR: Closing the PR should trigger the cleanup process, removing the Docker container and associated resources.